Steward a Public Access

 Thanks for your interest in Public Access on Lake Windermere!
-Below is a map outlining the public access sites and their availability within our Adopt a Beach Program.
-While all sites are currently available for public use, the sites indicated with a green marker are ready to be adopted.
-If you are interested in adopting a site or joining our Public Access Committee complete the form below the map.
+Below is a map outlining the public access sites on Lake Windermere.
+If you are interested in stewarding a site or joining our Public Access Committee complete the form below the map.

-There are a (perhaps surprising) 22 public access sites around Lake Windermere.
+There are 22 public access sites around Lake Windermere.
 Unfortunately, not all of them are that publicly accessible!
-Many sites are really overgrown, and most are pretty tricky to spot and pretty much unknown to the public: that’s where you come in!
+Many sites are overgrown, and most are tricky to spot and pretty much unknown to the public: that’s where you come in!

-- Next it’s time to clean up garbage and overgrown vegetation to create a naturally welcoming environment
+- Clean up garbage and overgrown vegetation to create a naturally welcoming environment

-- As a beach adopter, you can check in on your beach occasionally to monitor waste, vandalism, or damage that need to be addressed
+- Check in on the beach occasionally to monitor waste, vandalism, or damage that need to be addressed

-Adopting a Beach would be a perfect activity for families or community organizations: it makes the lake better for everyone, provides a great way to give something back and lets you connect with the environment.
-It would be a wonderful way to teach kids about being responsible and engaged citizens: you work a bit and are rewarded with a lovely beach you can use all year!
+Stewarding a public access would be a perfect activity for families, community organizations, businesses, or a group of friends: it makes the lake better for everyone, provides a great way to give something back and lets you connect with the environment.
+It would be a wonderful way to teach kids about being responsible and engaged citizens.